Nour-Alahmad/reading-notes/NodeJS&Express.md

-# Reading Notes - Class 2
+# An introduction to NodeJS and Express

-## An introduction to NodeJS and Express
+## NodeJS and Express

 ### 1-Explain middleware